kcghost/busyrc/README.md

 individually start or stop them.

 It was developed for arch linux to get rid of systemd, but it can probably run on other distributions as well.
+And it now has support for NixOS!

 ![screenshot](screenshot.png)